How to Fix a Curved Spine

 Physical therapy plays a crucial role in treating spinal curvature.
 A therapist will guide you through:

-• Postural Training: Teaching you how to maintain correct posture during daily activities.
+• Postural Training: Guiding you to develop and maintain proper posture throughout everyday movements.

 • Muscle Strengthening: Focusing on strengthening the core and back muscles.